Register now to experience a whole-person approach to positive psychology and optimal well-being.

 Whether you want to improve your home life, better your workplace, grow personally or professionally, or start a new career, the Certificate in Wholebeing Positive Psychology offers you in-depth study, world-class faculty, and transformative experiences.

 - Online modules that include prerecorded video lectures by leading experts; live video webinars with core faculty and special guests focusing on the practice of positive psychology; reading assignments and homework; forum discussions and small-group work

-- A live, online immersion that creates connections between peers and with the faculty, and brings together world-class faculty with students from around the world for personal interaction, dynamic exercises, and a peaceful yet powerful gathering of community
+- A live, online immersion that creates connections between peers and with the faculty, and brings together world-class faculty with students from around the globe for personal interaction, dynamic exercises, and a peaceful yet powerful gathering of community

 - Ongoing interaction with small groups of fellow students in an atmosphere of support and collaboration.